 Events are a fun way to be an ambassador for The Guelph Humane Society and work with like minded people to achieve a goal.
-To get involved with events you can contact Kelly Robison, our Communications and Events Coordinator at email@example.com or call 519-824-3091.
+To get involved with events you can contact Claire Rooney, our Events and Community Relations Coordinator at email@example.com or call 519-824-3091.

 How often do you train and bring on new volunteers?

 This all depends on what area you are interested in and when the application is received to what part of the screening process the volunteer program is in.
 There are two steps to our screening process that needs to be completed before a volunteer is accepted.
 From there the volunteer must attend an orientation and training session before they may start their time here.